Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Methodology

 \subsection{Semantic Cross Attention}

-Inspired by cross-head interactions in MTA\cite{golovneva2025multitokenattention}, we propose the SCA mechanism.
-SCA introduces Cross-Head Convolution (CHC) and Structural Mixing Convolution (SMC) to facilitate comprehensive and fine-grained multimodal semantic fusion, as illustrated in Figure \ref{fig:CMTA}.
-To enable communication between heads and model the Key Query space structure, we apply 2D convolutions to the attention logits.
-Specifically, we treat the attention tensor as a 3D array of shape $[H, N, D^Z]$, where $H$ is the number of attention heads and $N$ is the sequence length.
+Inspired by cross-head interactions in MTA \citep{golovneva2025multitokenattention}, we propose the SCA mechanism.
+SCA introduces Cross-Head Convolution (CHC) and Structural Mixing Convolution (SMC) to facilitate comprehensive and fine-grained multimodal semantic fusion, as illustrated in Figure \ref{fig:CMTA}. {To enable communication between heads and model the spatial structure of the query–key attention matrix, we apply 2D convolutions to the attention logits.} Specifically, we treat the attention tensor as a 3D array of shape $[H, N, D^Z]$, where $H$ is the number of attention heads and $N$ is the sequence length.
 Each $[N \times D^Z]$ slice corresponds to an attention map for a single head.
 By treating the heads as convolution channels, we perform shared 2D convolutions.
-Unlike MTA \cite{golovneva2025multitokenattention}, which assigns independent convolution kernels to each head, we apply a single shared convolution to all heads, achieving effective fusion of local information without additional parameter increases or modifications to the underlying operators, while reducing inference time, as analysed in Table \ref{tab:efficiency}.
+Unlike MTA \citep{golovneva2025multitokenattention}, which assigns independent convolution kernels to each head, we apply a single shared convolution to all heads, achieving effective fusion of local information without additional parameter increases or modifications to the underlying operators, while reducing inference time, as analysed in Table \ref{tab:efficiency}.

 The features from different modalities are stacked to form $Z^s \in {R}^{B \times 3/4 \times D}$, which is then fed into the SCA module ($Z^s$ will be omitted in the following text).
 CHC are employed to effectively capture high-order correlations across modalities,